Markus Büchel (bishop)

-Markus Büchel (born August 9 1949 in Rütli) is a Swiss Roman Catholic bishop of Roman Catholic Diocese of Saint Gallen.
+Markus Büchel ([ˈmaʁkʊs ˈbyːçl̩]; born 9 August 1949 in Rüthi) is a Swiss Catholic prelate who served as Bishop of Saint Gallen from 2006 to 2025.

 Life

 Büchel studied philosophy and Roman Catholic theology at University of Fribourg.
-He was ordained priest in St. Gallen.
-On 17 September 2006 Büchel was ordained bishop of Roman Catholic Diocese of Saint Gallen.
+He was ordained priest in St. Gallen on 3 April 1976.
+On 17 September 2006 Büchel was ordained bishop of Roman Catholic Diocese of Saint Gallen by Ivo Fürer.

+In March 2025, Büchel voiced his support for the ordination of women in order to combat the shortage of priests in the diocese.

+Pope Leo XIV accepted his resignation on 22 May 2025.